All Episodes

 I found the most incredible story.

-It's about Hillary, yeah, here it is.
+Yeah, here it is.

-It's a story from Michael Isakoff.
+It's a story from Michael Issakoff.

 He of spiked news fame on the Lewinsky story.

-It was his story originally, Newsweek spiked it, Drudge picked it up and the rest is history.
+Drudge picked it up and the rest is history.

 Are Hillary's big speaking fees being used to help fund her campaign?

-Well, that's about as silly a question as Barack Obama involved at all in the Department of Justice decision whether or not to indict Hillary Clinton.
+Well, that's about as silly a question as is Barack Obama involved at all in the Department of Justice decision whether or not to indict Hillary Clinton.

-Recently filed campaign finance reports may shed light on how Hillary Clinton is using some of the money she collected from her hefty speech making fees from Wall Street banks and other special interest groups.
+Recently filed campaign finance reports may shed light on how Hillary Clinton is using some of the money she collected from her hefty speechmaking fees from Wall Street banks and other special interest groups.

-Hillary is plowing an increasingly large amount of her funds, $160,000 as of last month back into her presidential campaign.
+Hillary is plowing an increasingly large amount of her funds, $560,000 as of last month, back into her presidential campaign.

 A Yahoo News review of Clinton's campaign disclosure reports finds that in the weeks after launching her bid in April of 2015, she paid $278,000 to her campaign to cover so-called testing the waters expenses.

-These included consulting and legal fees, travel bills, salaries for top staffers like Huma Abedin and deputy political director Bryn Craig, as well as other testing the waters expenses that were paid out during the early months of last year.
+These included consulting and legal fees, travel bills, salaries for top staffers like Huma Abeddin and deputy political director Bryn Craig, as well as other testing the waters expenses that were paid out during the early months of last year.

-And most of that revenue $228,000 of it has gone to the Clinton Executive Services Corp, a Clinton family payroll operation that is compensating staffers engaged in campaign related work for her chief surrogate, her husband, and former President Bill Clinton, according to campaign reports and a Clinton campaign official.
+And most of that revenue, $228,000 of it, has gone to the Clinton Executive Services Corp, a Clinton family payroll operation that is compensating staffers engaged in campaign-related work for her chief surrogate, her husband, and former President Bill Clinton, according to campaign reports and a Clinton campaign official.

-And from the bottom of the article comes this little passage, the timing of some of Hillary's speeches, especially when matched up against the payments to her campaign, raise questions about whether her lucrative speech fees effectively amount to a pass through of money from special interest groups to help bankroll her candidacy according to ethics.
+The timing of some of Hillary's speeches, especially when matched up against the payments to her campaign, raise questions about whether her lucrative speech fees effectively amount to a pass-through of money from special interest groups to help bankroll her candidacy, according to ethics advocates.

-Is there any doubt that this is going she goes out and she makes speeches at Goldman Sachs and Citibank, JP Morgan Chase, wherever she gets around $250,000 for a 20 minute speech.
+She goes out and she makes speeches at Goldman Sachs and Citibank, JP, Morgan Chase, wherever.

 They don't release the transcripts of what she says.